Prithipal007/todoapi/README.md

-# todoapi
+# ToDoAPI
-The api to create a To do list along with node js server code.
+The api is to create a To do list along with node js server code.